-The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices The approach to project risk management A description of how project changes will be handled If applicable, the approach to Quality Assurance/Control How communications will be maintained among Project Team members Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subregioients. including those of key subrecipients.
-Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
+Technical Qualifications Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. Manufacturing Plan, and product distribution. and Resources וווטווומנוטוו.
+(Approximately 20% of the Technical Volume) Describe the project team's unique qualifications and expertise, including those of key subrecipients.
+Specifically, the applicant must describe how it is a research partnership.
+Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
 This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
 Describe the time commitment of the key team members to support the project.
-Attach one-page resumes for key participating team members as an appendix.
-Resumes do not count towards the page limit.
-Multi-page resumes are not allowed.
 Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-Attach letters of commitment from all subrecipient/third party cost share providers as an appendix.
-Letters of commitment do not count towards the page limit.
-Attach any letters of commitment from partners/end users as an appendix (1 page maximum per letter).
-Letters of commitment do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans iii.
-Statement of Project Objectives (SOPO)
+For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant How the various efforts will be integrated and managed Process for making decisions on scientific/technical direction Publication arrangements Intellectual Property issues Communication plans iii.
+Resumes iv.
+Letters of Commitment maximum per letter).
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_LOCs".